 365 matches in 365 days, each from that specific date on the calendar?
 Challenge accepted.
 Welcome to 365 Wrestling.

-Back around the first of the year, there was a whole debate online that started with one person’s opinion of Dory Funk, Jr., then mushroomed into a debate about how wrestling can and should be consumed.
+In early 2021, a debate about the wrestling of Dory Funk, Jr., mushroomed into a debate about how wrestling can and should be consumed.
 If you’re part of Wrestling Twitter, then you probably already saw it, and also, my condolences for being part of Wrestling Twitter.

 I won’t get into the nuts and bolts of it, only to say this: if I believed the quality of a wrestling match or a wrestler only could be determined by evaluating it in its immediate real-time context, and could not be evaluated through the prism of history, well, then I wouldn’t be doing this, now would I?

-Speaking of Dory Funk, he’s one half of today’s match selection, going against Billy Robinson in the Houston territory in a Reader Recommendation from Jeremiah Lawson.
+Anyway, let’s get to today’s match, between Funk and Billy Robinson in a Reader Recommendation from Jeremiah Lawson.
 You can watch the match on YouTube, or below:

-Certain old-school guys like to criticize the look of up-and-coming wrestlers today: that they’re too short or not muscular enough to be credible.
-Neither Funk nor Robinson has the physique you’d associate with the prototypical pro wrestler, but their credentials shine through from the opening bell of this match.
-Unlike many matches, where the chain wrestling serves as a feeling-out process and comes across as more cooperative than competitive, everything here feels like a struggle.
+Neither Funk nor Robinson has the physique you’d associate with the prototypical pro wrestler, but their skills shine through from the opening bell of this match.
+In so many matches, the chain wrestling serves as a feeling-out process and comes across as more cooperative than competitive.
+Here, everything feels like a struggle.

-It’s difficult to describe this match without getting into a hold-for-hold description, which is something I specifically have tried to avoid in these write-ups.
-Funk, an Amarillo native, is the hometown guy in this Houston match, and the crowd is largely silent, though the Englishman does earn several appreciative hoots on his impressive reversal of a double knuckle lock into a single-leg takedown.
+It’s difficult to describe this match without getting into a hold-for-hold description so I definitely suggest you watch it.
+Funk, an Amarillo native and former NWA Champion, is the hometown guy in this Houston match, though the catch-wrestling expert Robinson does earn several appreciative hoots on his impressive reversal of a double knuckle lock into a single-leg takedown.

 The first 10 minutes are largely back and forth but that changes when Dory starts unleashing his trademark forearm uppercuts.
 Robinson eats several of them, and sells each a little more than the last, emphasizing the steady attrition of weathering Funk’s blows.
 Both men quicken the pace at the “five minutes remaining” call from the ring announcer (Boyd Pierce, I think?) but with subsequent time calls at three minutes, two, and so on, it doesn’t take a mastermind to anticipate this one is going the distance.
 The crowd boos the time-limit draw somewhat, and both men shake hands before exiting.